 By default, pytest-bdd will use current module's path as base path for finding feature files, but this behaviour can be changed in the pytest configuration file (i.e. pytest.ini, tox.ini or setup.cfg) by declaring the new base path in the bdd_features_base_dir key.
-The path is interpreted as relative to the working directory when starting pytest.
+The path is interpreted as relative to the pytest root directory.
 You can also override features base path on a per-scenario basis, in order to override the path for specific tests.